Updated: Jul 26

 Near Falling Rock is the Holistic Healing Center.
 It has four treatment rooms, a meditation room and a juice bar.
 Here they offer treatments dedicated to finding life balance and wellness.
 They also host wellness retreats and events.

 Nemacolin is a big resort with a lot going on.
-Some parts of the resort are oddly juxtaposed, and I found certain things a bit pricey for it's Western Pennsylvania location.
+Some parts of the resort are oddly juxtaposed, and I found certain things a bit pricey for its Western Pennsylvania location.

 But it is a good place for visitors looking to enjoy a wide range of activities, rated golf and a great spa.
 The resort and surroundings are beautiful, the service is very friendly and the cocktails delicious.

 The best part 'Sister Week' for me is the spending time with my sisters part.
 We could do this anywhere, but it was nice this year to meet so close to home, at Nemacolin Woodlands Resort.
+The second-best part of the week were the cocktails!

 #nemacolinwoodlandsresort #nemacolinwoodlandspa #nemacolingolf #thelodgeatnemacolin #fallingrockatnemacolin #chataulafayettenemacolin #spatravel #spa #westernpennsylvania #farmingtonpennsylvania #laurelhighlands #golftravel #momentsofmine #traveladdict #travelstories #wanderlust #explore #solotravel #solofemaletravel #Tiffanyglass #stainedglass #cocktails #roadtripusa #travelUSA #visitwesternpennsylvania #USAtourism #wellnesstourism #wellness #SteveMcQueen